AndrewKJackson70/Sleep_Disorders_And_Quality_Of_Life/readme.md

 1. Fork the repo and clone the forked repo to your machine.
 2. Open Gitbash in Windows or Terminal in Mac and navigate to the project folder.
-3. Create and activate a virtual environment:  Commands for activating virtual env on git bash python -m venv venv cd venv, then cd Script
+3. Create and activate a virtual environment:  Commands for activating virtual env on git bash 3a. python -m venv venv
+3b. cd venv, then cd Script
-	. activate   (run this command to activate venv and change directory back to project folder when finished)
+3c. . activate   (run this command to activate venv and change the directory back to the project folder when finished)
 4. Once the virtual environment is activated, run pip install -r requirements.txt
-5. When the requirements have finished installing, type pip install notebook
-6. Once Jupyter Notebook is installed, simply run the command Jupyter Notebook
+5. Once Jupyter Notebook is installed, run the command Jupyter Notebook
-7. When Jupyter Notebook opens, navigate to the project folder and open the notebook, with the filename ending in ipynb
+6. When Jupyter Notebook opens, navigate to the project folder and open the notebook, with the filename ending in ipynb
-8. Select run > run all from the menu at the top
+7. Select run > run all from the menu at the top
-9. The project notebook is ready to interact with
+8. The project notebook is ready to interact with